Frequently Asked Questions

 All participants, whether new or returning, must be currently enrolled or have completed an economics course in the preceding semester of the same academic year or an active member of a school's economics club in grades 9-12 in Minnesota (or North Dakota, if participating in the North Dakota Economics Challenge administered by MCEE).

 Participants must be registered on a team of 3-4 students from the same high school or club.
-Schools may not be represented in more than 4 teams per division.

 Students may only participate in a division once and must compete in a higher division if competing again in the future (i.e., if a student competes in the David Ricardo division in their junior year and wants to compete again in their senior year, they must compete in the Adam Smith division).
 If no higher division exists, students may not compete more than once (i.e., a participant in Adam Smith can’t participate again because there is no higher division).